MAT Exam Pattern 2023

 Sign Up Now

-MAT Exam Pattern 2023: Overview
+MAT Exam Pattern 2024: Overview

-The following tables show the key features of MAT paper pattern and the sectional division of questions:
+The following tables show the key features of the MAT paper pattern and the sectional division of questions:

 Number of Sections 5

-Sections Mathematical skills, Critical Reasoning, Language Comprehension and Data interpretation and Indian & Global Environment
+Sections Mathematical skills, Critical Reasoning, Language Comprehension and Data Interpretation and Indian & Global Environment

 Mode IBT, CBT, PBT